jb12-art/PM-Project/README.md

 # PM-Project
 This is the repository.

-The 'PM project' name is without the '-' in between.
+The 'PM project' that is the project are without the '-' in between the name.